Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

 and $\eta$ is the Dedekind eta function

 Notice the similarity of the logarithmic term $(R^2/4-1/4)\log L$ in Eq.~(\ref{eq:rect_cft}), with those summarized in table.~\ref{tab:coefslogs}.
-However, the rectangle is somewhat less rich, as it doesn't have electric vertex contributions proportional to $1/R^2$.
+In addition to the logarithmic terms, Eq.~(\ref{eq:rect_cft}) also shows that the shape dependence of the free energy is universal for the dimer model, and this also applies to the six-vertex model.

-Here we pursue a more modest goal, by numerically studying, at the free fermions points, both the XX chain and the dimer chain, while also varying the aspect ratio $x=\ell/L$.
-The results for a periodic chain are shown in table.~\ref{tab:numerics}.
+Let us now come back to the emptiness formation probability.
+We study it numerically in the periodic XX and dimer chains for various aspect ratios $x/\ell$, and try to identify which terms are universal.
+The results for a periodic chain at half-filling ($\rho=1/2$) are shown in table.~\ref{tab:numerics}.

-Of course the non universal terms are not the same for the two chains.
-However, the logarithmic ones stand compatible with table \ref{tab:coefslogs}, as long as the aspect ratio is smaller than $1/2$.
-Precisely at $x=1/2$ the logarithmic terms have a sudden jump, and go to a value that is very likely to be $1/6$.
-We also performed a similar analysis in open chains, where we found logarithmic terms with prefactor $1/8$ for $x<1/2$ and $1/12$ for $x=1/2$.
-This is another evidence in favor of universality, as these terms seem to not depend so much on all the details of the arctic region.
-Their analytical determination is left as an important open problem.